apmtcc/Data/README.md

 # Data

-*.pdf: Origininal file that one can modify it.
+*.pptx: Origininal file that one can modify it.

-*.ppt: Generate pdf file.
+*.pdf: Generate pdf file.

-*.xlms: Data used to generate the corresponding figure.
+*.xlsx: Data used to generate the corresponding figure.